Skip to main content

 4. Services for resource-restricted nodes, including historical message storage and retrieval, filtering, etc.

-If you want to learn more about the Waku Network, the WAKU2-NETWORK RFC provides an in-depth look under the hood.
+If you want to learn more about the Waku Network, the The Waku Network: Technical Overview article provides an in-depth look under the hood.

 Why join the Waku network?